 The causes of the US-Dakota War of 1862 were many and it remains one of the most important events in Minnesota history.
 The effects of the war can still be felt today.
-To learn more about the war itself, please visit the US-Dakota War of 1862 website.
+To learn more about the war itself, visit the US-Dakota War of 1862 website.

 Fort Snelling played a central role in the war and its aftermath.
 In early August 1862, recruitment of the Sixth through Eleventh Infantry regiments meant for service in the Civil War had commenced.
 When news of Dakota attacks reached St. Paul, Governor Ramsey appointed Henry Sibley a colonel in the state's military forces and commander of the army that would march against the Dakota.
 Sibley led four hastily armed companies of the Sixth Infantry Regiment from Fort Snelling to St. Peter.
 Over the next few days, a trickle of supplies and detachments from the other partially recruited infantry regiments and militia units left Fort Snelling to join Sibley.

 The state's military forces came under federal control on September 16, when Major General John Pope assumed command of the newly created Military Department of the Northwest.
 Sibley, just appointed a brigadier general of US Army volunteers, directed the US forces in the decisive Battle of Wood Lake on September 23, defeating the Dakota.
-Many of the Dakota combatants moved westward into Dakota Territory, while others went north to Canada.
-But many of the men who had fought stayed with their families, who could not move swiftly enough to escape.
+Many of the Dakota combatants moved westward into Dakota Territory, while others went north to Canada, but many of the men who had fought stayed with their families, who could not move swiftly enough to escape.
 Numerous Dakota who had not participated in the war, as well as some who had, met Sibley's army at a place that came to be called Camp Release.
 When he arrived, Sibley took the Dakota into the custody of the US military.

 Over the course of three weeks, a military commission tried 392 Dakota men for their participation in the war and sentenced 303 of them to death.
 Some of the trials lasted no longer than five minutes.
 At the time, and ever since, the legal authority of the commission and the procedures it followed have been questioned.
-After the trials General Pope ordered that the convicted Dakota be removed to Mankato, and the Dakota non-combatants be removed to Fort Snelling.
+After the trials, General Pope ordered that the convicted Dakota be removed to Mankato, and the Dakota non-combatants be removed to Fort Snelling.
 Sibley put Lieutenant Colonel William R. Marshall and 300 troops of the Eighth and Fifth Minnesota Infantry in charge of the forced removal of the Dakota from the Minnesota River Valley to Fort Snelling.
 The Dakota who traveled to Fort Snelling beginning November 7, 1862, numbered 1,658.
 The vast majority were children, women, and elderly.

 The Fort Snelling Concentration Camp

 The Dakota non-combatants arrived at Fort Snelling on November 13, 1862, and encamped on the bluff of the Minnesota River about a mile west of the fort.
 Shortly after, Marshall and his soldiers moved the Dakota to the river bottom directly below the fort.
-In December soldiers built a concentration camp, a wooden stockade over twelve feet high enclosing an area of two or three acres, on the river bottom.
+In December soldiers built a concentration camp, a wooden stockade more than 12 feet high enclosing an area of two or three acres, on the river bottom.
 More than 1,600 Dakota people were moved inside.
 A warehouse just outside the camp was used as a hospital and mission station.
 Throughout the camp's existence, soldiers of the Sixth, Seventh, and Tenth Minnesota Volunteer Infantry Regiments guarded the stockade, controlling movement in and out.
 It is estimated that between 130 and 300 Dakota people died over the winter of 1862–63, mainly due to measles, other diseases, and harsh conditions.